Prithvirajkumar/sentry-vue/README.md

 2. About Us page
 This page is slowed down using front end configurations, performance drops can be viewed under the 'about' transaction.

+3. Subscribe page
+Entering a valid email address will throw an error

-3. Manually Trigger Errors page
+4. Manually Trigger Errors page
 This page allows you to generate errors by triggering them using buttons